Electrical NCCER Workforce Certificate

 - Non-credit Fast Track program

-- Results in a Lone Star College certificate
+- Results in a Lone Star College and National Center for Construction Education and Research (NCCER) certificate

-- Industry training, without the need for core classes
+- Industry training, without the need for admissions testing

 The National Center for Construction Education and Research (NCCER) is the training, assessment, certification and career development standard for the construction and maintenance craft professional.